Priya Maholay-Jaradi (National University of Singapore) on The Flautist

 Moreover, in Sanskritic tradition, classical texts or mythology, these semi-divine celestial beings called apsaras are the epitome of beauty and grace while also being proficient in the arts.
 This provides another possible explanation as to why the flautist would have been an appropriate motif to include in a temple structure.

 PMJ: The placement of these sculptures also requires due consideration and attention.
 Many of these sculptures were part of a larger frieze which would have been placed at a higher level.
-Thus the apsaras appear to be floating in air; the idea of flight and gravity-defying movements are not uncommon.
+Thus the apsaras appear to be floating in air, and this idea of flight and gravity-defying movements is not uncommon.